 - Faculty Letter of Support

 Personal Statement: Eddie Mendez was not only recognized as an outstanding researcher, but he was also committed to family and community.
 Those in his lab frequently spoke about his dedication to mentoring young scientists.
 Please write a personal narrative that supports how you exemplify these values.
-You may decide to speak on elevating the presence of your underrepresented community, how you will serve as a mentor, or any other examples that reflect Dr. Mendez’s values around diversity, equity, inclusion, and community.

 Faculty Letter of Support: Please identify a faculty member with knowledge of you and your research who is willing to provide a letter of recommendation in support of your application.
 Note that it is not necessary that this letter of support be from your primary mentor.